redwolfsecurity/axibase_dockers/README.md

 ## Overview

-Axibase Time Series Database is a specialized database for storing and analyzing time series data at scale.
+Axibase Time Series Database (ATSD) is a specialized database for storing and analyzing time series data.

-ATSD provides the following advantanges for application developers and data scientists:
+ATSD provides the following tools for application developers and data scientists:

-- Network API, CSV parsers, Storage Drivers, and Axibase Collector to consolidate timestamped data.
+- Network API, CSV parsers, Storage Drivers, and Axibase Collector to collect time-series data.
-- Data API and API clients for integration with custom Java, Go, Ruby, Python, NodeJS applications and R scripts.
+- Rest API and API clients for integration with Python, Java, Go, Ruby, NodeJS applications and R scripts.
-- Meta API and extended data types (Properties, Messages) to model the application's domain and industry-specific relationships.
+- SQL support with time-series extensions for scheduled and ad-hoc reporting.
-- SQL support with powerful time-series extensions for scheduled and ad-hoc reporting.
+- Built-in declarative visualization library with 15 time-series widgets.
-- Built-in visualization library with 15 widgets optimized for building real-time dashboards.
+- Rule engine with support for analytical rules and anomaly detection based on ARIMA and Holt-Winters forecasts.

-- Integrated rule engine with support for analytical rules and anomaly detection based on ARIMA and Holt-Winters forecasts.
+Refer to [ATSD Documentation](https://axibase.com/docs/atsd/) for additional details.

 ## Image Summary